andresmaopal/data-lake-staging-engine/README.md

 Execution steps:
 * Go into the AWS Console, Lambda screen.
 * Find the lambda named: `<ENVIRONMENT_PREFIX>datalake-staging-StartFileProcessing-<RANDOM CHARS ADDED BY SAM>`
-* Manually add an S3 trigger, generated from PUT events on the RAW bucket you created (in this example, this would be `wildrydes-dev-raw`)
+* Manually add an S3 trigger, generated from both PUT and MULTIPART UPLOAD events on the RAW bucket you created (in this example, this would be `octank-dev-raw`)

-**NOTE:** Do not use "Object Created (All)" as a trigger - 3x3x3 copies new files when it adds their metadata, so a trigger on All will cause the staging process to begin again after the copy.
+**NOTE:** Do not use "Object Created (All)" as a trigger - Staging-Catalog-Engine copies new files when it adds their metadata, so a trigger on All will cause the staging process to begin again after the copy.

 Congratulations!
 The Staging engine is now fully provisioned!
 Now let's configure a datasource and add some data.